 Su is short for “switch user or substitute user” and, as the name implies, allows users to switch between different accounts within their Linux system.
 Unlike sudo, su doesn’t provide temporary access; it changes the logged-in user to a root user, granting full administrative permissions for the duration of the session.

-The sudo command is designed to provide temporary privileged access or superuser status to users who are not logged in as root.
-This is done by temporarily changing the user context to that of the root user.
+The sudo command is designed to provide temporary privileged access or superuser status to users not logged in as root.
+This is done by temporarily changing the user context to the root user’s.
 With sudo, users are restricted to executing specific commands for which they have been given access rights.

-On the other hand, su stands for ‘substitute user’ and will allow any logged-in user to switch their current session’s privileges to that of another user.
-Unlike the sudo command, su does not require any verification or authentication to switch users.
+On the other hand, su stands for ‘substitute user’ and will allow any logged-in user to switch their current session’s privileges to another user’s.
+Unlike the sudo command, su requires no verification or authentication to switch users.

-In terms of usage and performance, sudo is generally considered to be faster and simpler than su due to its limited scope and access restrictions.
-Further, with sudo, system administrators can conveniently decide which commands may be run by specific users without having to give that user root access.
+Regarding usage and performance, sudo is generally considered faster and simpler than su due to its limited scope and access restrictions.
+Further, with sudo, system administrators can conveniently decide which commands may be run by specific users without giving that user root access.

 In contrast, su makes it easy for users with the appropriate permissions to switch contexts and execute commands as another user without restriction.

 The downside is that it requires more effort from the system administrator to manage proper control of which users can become superusers.
-Additionally, sudo’s authentication process adds an extra layer of security, which can be beneficial for enterprise-level implementations.
+Additionally, sudo’s authentication process adds an extra layer of security, which can benefit enterprise-level implementations.

 How to Use the su Command